jermbo/Talks/CSSPreProcessors/CSSPreProcessors.md

 # CSS PreProcessors

-This talk I will show you what features of CSS PreProcessors I cannot live without, as well as some cool combinations that embrace the new features of CSS.

 In this presentation I will demonstrate the 5 features that make CSS PreProcessors a vital tool in your arsenal.
-At the end I will tie everything together and show a practical example how to get the benefits of Modern CSS.
+At the end I will tie everything together and show a practical example how to get the benefits of Modern CSS while utilizing Sass.

 1. Partials
 2. Nesting
 3. Maps
 4. Loops
 5. Functions
-6. CSS Custom Properties
+6. Sass and Modern CSS Features

 ## Partials